gchickering21/PneumoniaDetection/README.md

 # Detecting Pneumonia within CT Scans Using Convolutional Neural Networks

+Convolutional Neural Networks have been shown to be effective within the healthcare industry with tasks such as identifying certain types of cancers or even pneumonia from different types of scans.
+This project shows how to efficiently store and convert images in order to then train convolutional neural networks to detect pneumonia within patients.

 To view the actual report, go to [report.pdf](https://github.com/gchickering21/Pneumonia_Detection/blob/main/report/report.pdf) file

 ### Prerequisites